nicolasyounes/engn3903/Getting_started-NCI.md

 ## What is the NCI?

 The [NCI](https://nci.org.au/) is Australia's pre-eminent, publicly-owned supercomputing facility located at Australia's National University.
-In this course, we will use the NCI to conduct all our analysis.
+In this course, we will use the NCI to conduct all of our analysis.
 Along with computing infrastructure, the NCI also hosts a large number of Earth Observation datasets.
 While in this course we will focus on using Google Earth Engine datasets (streamed over the web), the NCI contains many of the same datasets.

 ## Why use the NCI?